bluesxman/clojure4j/README.md

 Persistent data

 ### Is this API redundant given Java 8's java.util.streams?
-A big piece that is missing from Java 8 is persistent data structures.
-This API hopes to fill in that gap.
+In Java 8, it is still difficult to treat collections as values.
+This API helps with that problem.

 ### Why a Clojure binding?
 By making the API a Clojure binding, a large pool of support and documentation is already in place.
 For example, a web search for functions in this API already has years of questions and answers on various websites.
 Furthermore, Clojure has strong decision making behind its design and implementation.
 Developing a similar API of the same quality from scratch would take a lot of time (and talent).